 Participants are required to turn in a completed medical release form prior to the first in-person meeting, as you may be required to get a doctor’s signature before being allowed to participate in the clinic.
 McKinley Health Center does not provide medical screenings for scuba diving clearance.
 If you need to find a doctor in the area to provide clearance, call or chat with an online representative from the Divers Alert Network (DAN).

 - *Cost does not include mask, fins and snorkel.
 Participants are encouraged to purchase their own because it offers a better fit and more comfortable experience.
 However, rentals are also available for an additional fee.

-- *Additional costs include online learning materials and costs associated with logistics and scheduling of open water dives for phase 3.
+- *Additional costs include online learning materials (phase 1) and costs associated with logistics and scheduling of open water dives for phase 3.

-- Confined water instruction and practice at ARC indoor pool for phase 1 and phase 2
+- Confined water instruction and practice at ARC indoor pool for phase 2

 - Use of all necessary equipment (except mask, fins, and snorkel)

 - Dive logbook